dafny-lang/dafny/docs/DafnyRef/Statements.md

 The selector need not be enclosed in parentheses; the sequence of cases may but need not be enclosed in braces.
 The cases need not be disjoint.
-The cases must be exhaustive, but you can use a wild variable (`_`) or an as yet unused simple identifier to indicate "match anything".
+The cases must be exhaustive, but you can use a wild variable (`_`) or a simple identifier to indicate "match anything".
+It is possible to shadow existing variable names.

 The code below shows an example of a match statement.